marteenzh/rhs/modules/yamlform/docs/support/issues.md

 **[Issue #2207383: Create a tooltip component](https://www.drupal.org/node/2207383)**

-> Impacts displaying element description in a tooltip. jQUery UI's tooltip's UX
+> Impacts displaying element description in a tooltip. jQuery UI's tooltip's UX
 > is not great.

 **Drupal's CKEditor link dialog replaces open dialog.**

-> Makes it impossible to display the CKEditor's in a dialog.
+> Makes it impossible to display the CKEditor in a dialog.
 > Workaround: Use CKEditor's link dialog.

 _Not sure this issue should be addressed by core._